Calaveras River: Watercourse

-The Sacramento River meets the San Joaquin River in what is known as "The Delta" between Lodi, California, and the Carquinez Strait.
-A delta is a geographical feature where river water branches out into a large, flat area.
-However, the Sacramento-San Joaquin Delta is somewhat special case because, after splitting into multiple channels as water flows downstream, those waterways come back together again and flow into Suisun Bay, and eventually San Francisco Bay.

-Hundreds of thousands of people are licensed to fish in the Bay Area and Delta regions, and 90% of people from low-income communities depend on fish from these rivers for food.
-The Calaveras River has various species of fish that people catch, eat, and even some that are federally protected such as steelhead and rainbow trout.

-Past Contaminants
+Contaminants

 Chemicals

 Since the California Gold Rush of the Mid-1800s, water running through the state has been introduced to mercury and other industrial chemicals.

-Per-and Polyfluoroakyl substances (PFAs) are man-made chemicals designed to make products stain and water resistant, but are of concern to the environment because of their difficulty to be decomposed.
-They are a class of chemicals known as forever chemicals that don’t get degraded well naturally and tend to stay in the environment including in the soil, air, and water.
+Per-and Polyfluoroakyl substances (PFAs) are a class of man-made chemicals designed to make products stain and water resistant, but are of concern to the environment.
+They are known as "forever chemicals" because they don’t degrade well naturally and can stay in the soil, air, and water for a very long time.

-As the Calaveras River is used for agriculture, use of pesticides and herbicides also impact cleanliness of the water.
-Although present in small amounts, diazinon and chlorpyrifos are toxic to water life.
+As the Calaveras River is used for agriculture and surrounded by farmland, use of pesticides and herbicides also impact cleanliness of the water.
+As of 2021, diazinon and chlorpyrifos are present in levels toxic to water life in the San Joaquin river basin.
 Organophosphate pesticides are brought to the water by seasonal stormwater runoff.
-Poor drainage for soils and the amount of pesticides farmers are using affect the water to varying degrees.
-Since learning about the effect of pesticides, farmers have started to reduce the use of them either by switching to more organic options, diluting the chemicals, etc.
+Farmers in California overall have started to reduce the use of pesticides, but it's not clear that this trend is relected in the Calaveras watershed.
+Pesticide usage and runoff can change with a variety of factors, including rainfall and how much acreage is under cultivation.

-There have been hazardous material spills in the past from maintenance issues such as sewers overflowing as well as recreational accidents such as fuel spills from boats and vehicles.
+Sources of hazardous material spills include maintenance issues such as sewers overflowing as well as fuel spills from boats and vehicles.

-Neon Algae Blooms
+Algae Blooms

-Cyanobacteria (blue green algae) can grow anywhere in the world, but they are especially harmful when they produce toxins.
-Producing toxins, blocking sunlight by dense blooms and potentially using up all the oxygen in the water are many ways in which aquatic life is harmed.
-For the Calaveras River, the first algal bloom was found April 2019 in the New Hogan Reservoir but it was resolved by June 2019.
+Cyanobacteria (blue green algae) common around the world, can be harmful when they form large colonies (called blooms).
+Algal blooms can produce toxins at levels harmful to humans and aquatic life, and extreme blooms can block sunlight and oxygen from reaching deeper water, further harming aquatic life.
+Algal blooms are rare in flowing rivers such as the Calaveras, but an algal bloom was first found in the watercourse in April 2019 in New Hogan Lake.
+It dissipated by June 2019.